New mum is top financial crime fighter

 She also praised the ongoing support she has received from her academics, especially Janet McClement.

-Gulmeena commented: “A lot of the credit goes to UCLan for designing this course to be completed through distance learning.
+Gulmeena commented: “A lot of the credit goes to UCLan for designing this course to be completed through online learning.
 Working under Janet’s supervision for my final dissertation was the opportunity of a lifetime.
 I have learned so much from her, she is a real asset to the University and this course.”

 Gulmeena’s goal is to work at the forefront of the economic crime prevention and compliance arena and design anti-money laundering and counter-terrorist financing policies.